QuickBooks Blog

 It’s a good idea to take account of the fees you’re responsible for and offer customers other ways to pay.
 Cash doesn’t have any processing fees.
 Use a credit card processing fee calculator to determine how much it could cost your business before choosing a provider.

-Online credit card payments
+Accept credit card payments online

 Illustration showing how to accept credit card payments online with information about payment processors, POS systems, and a section with benefits and drawbacks of accepting cards.